Bungalow: Bangladesh

 In rural Bangladesh, the concept is often called Bangla ghar ("Bengali-style house") and remains popular.
-The main construction material is corrugated steel sheets or red clay tiles, while past generations used wood, bamboo and straw.
-In houses that used straw as roof, it was used for keeping the house cooler during hot summer days.
+The main construction material is corrugated steel sheets or red clay tiles, while past generations used wood, bamboo, and straw.
+In houses that used straw as a roof, it was used for keeping the house cooler during hot summer days.

 The dak bungalows were formerly used by the British mail services during the British Raj period in Bengal.

 Canada

 Canada uses bungalow to mean a single-family dwelling that is one storey high.